pkgforge-dev/ghostty-appimage/README.md

 1. Stable builds are based on upstream releases, with minor fixes and patches released as **version+1** tag(s).
 1. Daily nightly builds, based on the upstream [tip releases](https://github.com/ghostty-org/ghostty/releases/tag/tip), are built and released at **00:00 UTC every day** and are available as pre-releases in the [releases](https://github.com/pkgforge-dev/ghostty-appimage/releases/tag/tip) section.

-## 🧪 Experimental Builds (GLFW)

-> [!WARNING]
->
-> Please read the following carefully before using them
->
-> - These builds are available for both stable and daily nightly releases
-> - These builds use the experimental flag `-Dapp-runtime=glfw`
-> - They do not include bundled dependencies for Gtk and libadwaita
-> - Window decorations may not work on non-GNOME desktop environments (No CSD)
-> - Tabs and splits are not functional
-> - The terminal inspector does not work
-> - The build size is drastically reduced (around 20 MB) as 80+ dependencies are not bundled
-> - Please refer to the [**upstream warning notice**](https://github.com/ghostty-org/ghostty/blob/main/PACKAGING.md#build-options) for further info

 ## ⚙️ Installation

 <details>